sisrfeng/coc-wiki/Using-workspaceFolders.md

 Workspace folders are resolved from top to bottom, to change this behavior, use configuration `workspace.bottomUpFiletypes`.

-When resolve of workspace folder failed, cwd is used for workspaceFolder.
+When resolve of workspace folder failed, cwd is used for workspaceFolder, use `"workspace.workspaceFolderFallbackCwd": false` to avoid this behavior.

 To configure `rootPatterns` for specified filetype, use autocmd like: